 Crema catalana looks and tastes a lot like crème brulee.
 In fact, many locals claim the Catalan version is actually the original.
 Wherever it came from, this melt-in-the-mouth pudding is a must-try while you’re here.
 It’s sweet and creamy and comes with lashings of cinnamon.

 These beefy, garlicky sausages are most commonly eaten in a dish known as ‘botifarra amb mongetes’, in which the meat is mashed up with sweet white beans.
 ‘Escudella i carn d'olla’ is another popular meal.
 In this one, the sausage is sliced and added to boiled vegetables.

 The Torres family have been making wine in the vineyards of Salou for more than 300 years, and their bottles appear on menus up and down the region.
 For a budget-friendly option, try the fruity, red Sangre de Toro, or for a more expensive choice, go for the award-winning Mas Las Plana.

 Places To Stay In Costa Dorada View all places to stay »

 Three million visitors flock to PortAventura, on the Costa Dorada, each year.
 The giant theme park – the most popular in Spain – is what brings most of them, but the town also boasts an expansive sandy beach, and lively bars and restaurants.
-For more excitement, Salou is just 5 minutes’ drive away and Barcelona an hour on the train.
+For more excitement, Salou is just five minutes’ drive away and Barcelona's an hour on the train.